Nepal Visa Information

 - Additional $50 grants Multiple Entry Visas

-- Tourist visa can be extended for a maximum of 150 days.
-Visa extension free for 30 days is the USD 30
+- A tourist visa can be extended for a maximum of 150 days.
+The Visa extension fee for 30 days is the USD 30

 - Consulate (or consular section at embassy).
-Visas can also be obtained on arrival from the immigration authorities at all entry points (with fees payable in US Dollars) provided travellers are in possession of valid travel documents, two passport photos and the relevant fee.
+Visas can also be obtained on arrival from the immigration authorities at all entry points (with fees payable in US Dollars) provided travelers are in possession of valid travel documents, two passport photos, and the relevant fee.
 Applications for business visas must be made to the Department of Immigration

 Working days required:

 - Minimum 24 hours if applying in person; two weeks if applying by post.